 Engineering Degree Apprentices on track to become industry leaders

-Widely recognised as leading the way in creating the region’s industry leaders of tomorrow, UCB (University Courses Burnley) and Themis at Burnley College are today joining the celebrations of five highly-skilled Degree Apprentices who have recently achieved their BEng (Bachelor of Engineering) qualifications and end-point assessments in their apprenticeships with the highest possible grade.
+Widely recognised as leading the way in creating the region’s industry leaders of tomorrow, BCUC (Burnley College University Courses) and Themis at Burnley College are today joining the celebrations of five highly-skilled Degree Apprentices who have recently achieved their BEng (Bachelor of Engineering) qualifications and end-point assessments in their apprenticeships with the highest possible grade.